2002 Achham incident: Attack in Mangalsen

 Mangalsen town lies in western part of Nepal.
 During the civil war, western Nepal was the centre of war and the expectation was that a major incident would occur.
 In 2002, the main attack occurred.
 For the attack, the Maoist rebels gradually gathered around the town for two weeks.
 They had to gather in small groups of 10 to 15 to prevent suspicion from the government security forces.
 However, the Maoists had distributed pamphlets, pasted posters and organised warning rallies indicating they would attack the district headquarters soon.
 They also wrote threatening letters to the district administration.
 This information was sent to Kathmandu by the Chief District Officer, but additional reinforcement was not provided by the central government.
 The district officer was among the dead in the attack later.

 On midnight of 16 February 2002, the actual attack was made.
 First, the military barracks that had been located at the top spur of Mangalsen town were attacked.
 About 2,500 Maoists were involved in the attack.

 The rebels made five explosions and used automatic weapons and rockets.
 The first explosion was made at the top of the town, where the military barracks were located.
 Later, more blasts and gunfire were heard along with slogans chanting Maoists.
 The battle occurred for about half an hour.
 Police and soldiers fired back at the rebels, but the forces were outnumbered by the rebels.
 57 soldiers out of 59 were killed.
 Among the dead soldiers, 20 had bullet wounds in the head.
-One soldier lost his hand as he tried picking the grenade to throw back towards the Maoist.
+One soldier lost his hand as he tried picking up a thrown grenade to throw back towards the Maoists.
 He was assumed dead by the Maoists, so he survived.
 The Maoists looted 55 automatic weapons and five machine guns from the Mangalsen barrack.

 Next, the Maoists stormed Mangalsen town to attack government facilities.
 They forced the residents of government buildings out and set the buildings on fire.
 The district police chief ordered his forces into position and called the army barracks for help but no one replied.
 Later the phone went disconnected because the telecom tower was also destroyed.

 A hydropower plant at Kailash River was destroyed.

 A jail housing Maoist inmates were attacked, and the inmates were released.
 They also raided a bank, stealing 20 million rupees (about $300,000).

 The number of rebel casualties remains unknown.